lbdesign/lbdesign-button-shortcode/readme.txt

  * Pill
  * Block

- == Screenshots ==

- 1.

  == Installation ==

- This section describes how to install the plugin and get it working.

- e.g.

  1. Upload `lbdesign-button-shortcode` to the `/wp-content/plugins/` directory
  2. Activate the plugin through the 'Plugins' menu in WordPress